 12 July,2017 | By Brainwonders

 The field of Clinical Psychology is one of the most well-known fields in Psychology.
-It is a branch of psychology which works with psychosocial issues of a clinical nature.
+It is a branch of psychology that works with psychosocial issues of a clinical nature.
 Everyone has a bad day, where they are unable to cope with everyday issues of their routine.

-Sometimes, the problems itself are very stressful and disrupts the person’s regular function.
+Sometimes, the problems itself are very stressful and disrupt the person’s regular function.
 Many people are today facing problems like work-life imbalance, marital problems, poor financial status, relationship issues, peer pressure, confusion with career choices, domestic violence, child with developmental retardation.
-Thus, there are individuals seeking expert help, to bring them back to their healthy mental functioning creating a demand for professionals.
+Thus, there are individuals seeking the expert help, to bring them back to their healthy mental functioning creating a demand for professionals.